phubestp/socket_programming_game_project/README.md

 # Socket programming game project

-โปรเจค socket programming รายวิชา 01418351 Computer Communications and Cloud Computing Principles เป็นเกม multiplayer 2 คน โดยแต่ละฝ่ายต้องเก็บ box ของสีตัวเองให้ครบ 5 คะแนน จึงจะเป็นผู้ชนะ หากเก็บสีอื่นๆ ที่ไม่ใช่สีตัวเองจะถูกหัก 1 คะแนน โดยสามารถดูตำแหน่งและคะแนนของอีกฝ่ายได้แบบ Realtime
+Socket programming project for the course 01418351 Computer Communications and Cloud Computing Principles is a multiplayer game for 2 players.
+Each player must collect boxes of their own color to score 5 points to win.
+Collecting boxes of other colors deducts 1 point.
+Players can view the position and score of the other player in real-time.

 ### installation